aalmada/aalmada.github.io/_posts/2018-05-14-Why-I-always-use-var-in-csharp.md

 This rationale also holds true for [fluent code](https://www.red-gate.com/simple-talk/dotnet/net-framework/fluent-code-in-c/) styles.
 Consider LINQ usage, where it's unusual to encounter each method result assigned to a variable with an explicitly declared type.
 Instead, data effortlessly flows from one method to another, enabling the code to be read like a coherent English sentence.

 The same guiding principle extends to [lambda expressions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/lambda-expressions).
-While many users tend to use them without specifying parameter types, a common downside is the use of short parameter names like `i`.
-Even worse, some opt for an underscore, introducing potential confusion with a [discard](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/functional/discards).
-Personally, I consistently opt for more descriptive names such as `item` or `index`, aligning with the parameter's actual purpose.
-For those favoring explicit types, strongly-typed delegates serve as an alternative, though this choice is less common.
+I frequently find the use of short parameter names like `i`.
+Even worse, some opt for the use of `_`, introducing potential confusion with a [discard](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/functional/discards) placeholder while they are not discarding the parameter.

+Personally, I consistently opt for more descriptive names such as `item`, `person`, or `account`, aligning with the parameter's actual purpose.

+For those favoring explicit types, strongly-typed delegates serve as an alternative, I don't remember seeing anyone using this approach since lambdas were introduced.

 ## Conclusions

 C# is great at inferring types and allow strongly-typed code all over. `var` doesn’t contradict this and can be a great tool.
 Use it.
 You won’t regret.

+I've found that I'm more productive and make fewer errors when I use `var`.

 > NOTE: [C++ 11 introduces an equivalent `auto` keyword](https://en.cppreference.com/w/cpp/language/auto).
 Scott Meyers wrote in his “[Effective Modern C++](https://www.oreilly.com/library/view/effective-modern-c/9781491908419/)” book a great explanation on why you should also use it.